ccrowhurstram/ram-typescript-training/training-guide.md

 **Answer**
 * simple projects
-	* *tip:*: use `--outFile` to create a single concatenated file rather than have to include a script tag for each in correct order
+	* *tip:*: use `--outFile` to create a single concatenated file rather than have to include a script tag for each in index.html
 * online code bins  that don't support multiple files (codepen, jsbin, jsfiddle, etc)
 	* *tip*: use destructuring to simulate `import` keyword
 	* **Q:** show me the code